dodolab/TSPSolver/README.md

 #### Known Issues
 - the generator is not very good for maps with a dense amount of walls, as it spends a lot of time trying to remove some of them to make all cities visitable
-- the distribution of walls looks a bit noisy.
-A more natural solution would be a simplex noise, voronoi cells, and the like
+- the distribution of walls still looks too random.
+A more natural solution would be a simplex noise, voronoi cells, and the like.

 ![Screenshot4](./docs/scr4.png)